 For more information on the Cost Report and SHARS interim rates please reference the Cost Report Instructions and the HHSC Rate Analysis SHARS webpage at https://pfd.hhs.texas.gov/acute-care/school-health-and-related-services-shars.
-Further information can be found in the Texas Administrative Code, Rule 355.8443.
+Further information can be found in 1 TAC §355.8443.